kris-kuiper/Validator/README.md

 $data = [
     'surname' => '',
     'middlename' => 'Elizabeth',
-    'lastname' => 'Morris'
+    'lastname' => ''
 ];

 $validator = new Validator($data);
 $valdiator->field('surname')->requiredWith('middlename', 'lastname');
 ```

-*Note: validation will fail in this example, because the surname is required, but not provided*.
+*Note: validation will fail in this example, because the surname is required because of the middle name field, but it is not provided*.